NicSenn/ARU-Net-Pytorch/README.md

 ## Testing / Inference
 1. Put your testing dataset inside the "/data" folder (e.g. data/dataset/testing_images).
 For optional evaluation, also add your xml ground truth to the "/data" folder (e.g. data/dataset/testing_xml).
 2. Set the testing params and the correct model on the top of test.py.
 Example models and their correct params are given inside "/models".
 Verify that the correct paths are set.
 Set "EVALUATION" to True if you want to evaluate the generated xmls with the ground truth.
 3. Run test.py.
 Images are saved into "/saved_test_images", xmls in "/saved_test_images_xml".
-Evaluation scores are printed out and saved inside an evaluation[...].txt file in the project folder.
+If enabled, evaluation scores are printed out and saved inside an evaluation[...].txt file in the project folder.